hphelion/documentation/cli.unix.2.reference.md

 ###Description
 List the metadata for an image in your compute account.
-You may specify either the name or ID of the image.
-Optionally, you may specify an availability zone.
+Specify either the name or ID of the image, or specify an availability zone.

 ###Examples
 List the metadata for image 'Skynet':